About the Tribunal

 These provisions may be enforced by the CMA who may give directions for bringing the infringement to an end and impose penalties of up to 10 per cent of the turnover of the undertaking involved.
 Similar powers are exercisable by the regulators in the telecommunications, electricity, gas, water, railways and air traffic services sectors.

 The Chapter I and Chapter II prohibitions are the United Kingdom domestic law equivalent of Articles 101 and 102 of the Treaty on the Functioning of the European Union ("TFEU") (formerly Articles 81 and 82 of the Treaty establishing the European Community):

 - Article 101 prohibits agreements between undertakings which have as their object or effect the prevention, restriction or distortion of competition within the Internal Market and which may affect trade between Member States;

 - Article 102 prohibits the abuse by one or more undertakings of a dominant position in the Internal Market or in a substantial part of it insofar as it may affect trade between Member States.

 Following the entry into force of Council Regulation 1/2003/EC and the amendment of the Competition Act (by the Competition Act and other enactments (Amendment) Regulations 2004), the CMA and the regulators that have concurrent jurisdiction to apply the Competition Act may use their powers of investigation and enforcement under the Competition Act in relation to Articles 101 and 102.

 The right of appeal under the Competition Act

 - Who may appeal to the Tribunal under the Competition Act?

-- Any third party (or the representative of third parties) who the Tribunal considers has a sufficient interest (or is representative of persons having such an interest) in a decision made by the OFT (or sectoral regulator).
+- Any third party (or the representative of third parties) who the Tribunal considers has a sufficient interest (or is representative of persons having such an interest) in a decision made by the CMA (or sectoral regulator).